 Visitors to Vienna should all take care to sample the delightful street fare that is ubiquitous throughout the city.
 Travelers on a budget should make it their religion.
-Street food throughout Europe tends to be pretty good, but in Vienna they break the mold.
+Street food throughout Europe tends to be pretty good, but with street food in Vienna they break the mold.

 To start, there is your basic Frankfurter, and a Ball Park it is not.
 This delicious sausage is typically served with a slice or two of wheat or rye bread.
 Moving on, the Käsekrainer comes infused with cheese.
 The Bosna is a delicious spicy sausage served with onions and spicy mustard curry sauce on a long roll.
 The Burenwurst is thick, spicy, and typically includes bits of ham.
 The Debreziner, also spicy, originally hails from Hungary, but has reached perfection in Austria.